 I cried the day I had to leave China and fly back to my retail management job.
 I cried while I sat on the curb under the dark morning sky in Xi’an, waiting for a taxi.
 I cried when I boarded the plane in Beijing.
 I cried when I stood on the escalator in Calgary and realized that I was about to step back into a life filled with stress and exhaustion.
+I gave my heart to Asia.

 China had mesmerized me.
 The ancient temples, Great Wall of China, street markets, Yangtze river, and interactions with locals had a profound effect on me.
 Yeah, an old lady accosted my boobs in Xi’an, the staring masses, and several taxi drivers had refused to drive me somewhere, but there was also the lady on the long distance bus to Chongqing who kept giving me snacks, and the locals at the Great Mosque who invited me to have tea and steamed buns with them.